paulkarpenko/us-code-ui/uscode/title-20-education/chapter-048-department-of-education.md

 The Elementary and Secondary Education Act of 1965, referred to in subsec. (a)(2)(B), is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
 27, which is classified generally to chapter 70 (§ 6301 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301) and Tables.

 The Higher Education Act of 1965, referred to in subsec. (a)(2)(C), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
-1219, which is classified generally to chapter 28 (§ 1001 et seq.) of this title and part C (§ 2751 et seq.) of subchapter I of chapter 34 of Title 42, The Public Health and Welfare.
+1219, which is classified generally to chapter 28 (§ 1001 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001) and Tables.

 The Education Amendments of 1978, referred to in subsec. (a)(2)(D), is Pub.
 L. 95–561, Nov.
 1, 1978, 92 Stat.
 2143.
 For complete classification of this Act to the Code, see Short Title of 1978 Amendment note set out under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301) and Tables.